-You will find information about this topic in chapter "Document protection" beginning on page 455.
+You will find information about this topic in chapter "Document protection" beginning on page 469.

-Document properties, Forms property sheet
+Document properties, Forms tab

-The Forms property sheet in the File > Properties dialog allows you to enable or disable Forms mode and optionally require a password to disable this mode.
+The Forms tab in the File > Properties dialog allows you to enable or disable Forms mode and optionally require a password to disable this mode.

-When Forms mode is enabled, only forms objects (text fields, checkboxes, drop-down lists, etc.) can be filled out.
+When Forms mode is enabled, only forms objects (text fields, checkboxes, dropdown lists, etc.) can be filled out.
 Access to the rest of the document and to most of TextMaker's functions is blocked.